 Silverman was selected from a highly competitive pool of hundreds of health professions students with interests in prevention and public health who applied from all 50 states and U.S. territories.
 Of this applicant pool, only 40 health professions students from allopathic medicine, dentistry, graduate nursing, graduate physician assistant, osteopathic medicine, pharmacy, physical/occupational therapy, and public health are selected for the Paul Ambrose Scholars Program.

-Previous Paul Ambrose Scholars from WSU, also students in the M.S. in Nursing – Community and Public Health program, were Bet Key Wong, Mary Collaro, and Lisa Chan.
+Silverman is the fourth WSU student selected as a Paul Ambrose Scholar in Nursing since 2010.
+Previous Paul Ambrose Scholars—all students in the M.S. in Nursing – Community and Public Health program—were Bet Key Wong, Mary Collaro, and Lisa Chan.

 Next Story From Achievers

 Wurst Honored by Red Hat for Advocating Open Source Software

 Karl Wurst (Computer Science) has been recognized by the Red Hat, Inc. as one of 21 higher education instructors who are committed to incorporating open source philosophies, methods, and tools into their academic work.
 The honorees are all past participants in Professor’s Open Source Software Experience (POSSE), a Red Hat-sponsored cultural immersion in the tools and practices of open source . . .